mihajlov39547/c64-snake-kickc/README.md

 # 🐍 C64 Snake (KickC 0.8.6)

 A fully playable **Snake game for the Commodore 64**, written in **C using the KickC compiler (version 0.8.6)**.
-This repository serves as a clean, well-commented example on how to structure a small C64 game in modern C with a low-level 8‑bit toolchain.
+This project demonstrates clean modular architecture, hardware-safe timing, and modern C structure on an 8-bit platform.

-> **Goal:** Survive as long as possible.
-The game tracks elapsed time in the HUD (top-left).
+> **Goal:** Survive as long as possible by eating food to stay alive — hunger counts down every second!
+> The HUD shows elapsed time and speed ramping.
+Don’t starve!

 ---

 ## ✨ Features

-- Text‑mode rendering (40×25) with fast addressing helpers
+- Text-mode rendering (40×25) with fast address computation
-- SID‑based RNG for food spawning (fragment-safe, no `/` or `%`)
+- SID-based RNG for fragment-safe food placement
-- Smooth keyboard controls (W/A/S/D) with 180°‑reversal lock
+- Smooth keyboard input (W/A/S/D) with 180°-reversal protection
-- PAL timing (50 Hz) via a simple frame timer
+- Hunger mechanic with flashing border warning and starvation state
+- Pause/resume system (toggle `P` / `SPACE`) with pause-adjusted timer
+- HUD displaying elapsed time and automatic speed-up curve
+- PAL-synced frame pacing via raster polling
-- Modular code layout with clear, function‑level comments
+- Clean modular code layout (each system isolated in its own file)

 ---